 There is more about sex after babies in the topic New mums.

 things to consider

 - Even though breastfeeding is natural, often it can take some time for a baby and a mother to learn how to do it.
-There are several topics on this site on how to breast feed and how to overcome some of the difficulties.
+There are several topics on the Parenting and Child Health part of this site on how to breast feed and how to overcome some of the difficulties.

 - Young babies often cry a lot.
 Crying is the only way they have to get help if they are hungry, uncomfortable or tired.
 Crying is 'designed' to get attention.
 See the related topic Fathers - settling a baby for more information.

 - Sometimes new parents are told that the mother's milk is the cause of their baby's crying.
 Mother's milk cannot be bad for babies.

 These related topics may be useful

 - Many new mothers become very tired, unhappy, tearful and frightened that they are not being a good mother to their baby.
 Often this is because they are very tired.
 These related topics have ideas about getting more sleep.

 - Some new mothers become quite depressed during the early weeks after their baby is born.
 Have a look at our topic Postnatal depression.

 For information and support about feeding, settling and other aspects of looking after a new baby or older child, you can ring the Child and Family Health Parent Helpline on 1300 364 100, 24 hours a day, 7 days a week.